luishdez/vagrant-boilerplate/README.md

 ### The librarian

-To manage puppet modules it uses the librarian-puppet gem [https://github.com/rodjek/librarian-puppet](https://github.com/rodjek/librarian-puppet)
+To manage the puppet modules, it uses the librarian-puppet gem [https://github.com/rodjek/librarian-puppet](https://github.com/rodjek/librarian-puppet)

-    sudo gem install librarian-puppet # if not installed librarian-puppet install # in the same path of the Puppetfile, see the install ready to go example
+    sudo gem install librarian-puppet # To install

 ### VM provision